auth0/docs/articles/private-cloud/onboarding/managed-private-cloud/infrastructure.md

 ## DNS records

-Each environment (e.g., Development, Staging, Production), which are represented by `<env-name>`, requires a separate namespace when it comes to DNS records.
+Each environment (e.g., Development, Staging, Production), which are represented by `<env-name>`, requires a separate namespace for DNS records.

 You will need DNS records for the following namespaces: